-I wrote a post this year, Phrasification and Phrase Posting Lists, about a second generation of patents from Google that explored how the search engine might implement a phrase based indexing system to rerank search results by creating post lists that indicate which good phrases pages within its index might contain.
-Again, the idea is that if a page tends to use many of the same phrases that other pages on the same subject uses, it’s more likely to be about that topic.
+I wrote a post this year, Phrasification and Phrase Posting Lists, about the second generation of patents from Google that explored how the search engine might implement a phrase-based indexing system to rerank search results by creating post lists that indicate which good phrases pages within its index might contain.
+Again, the idea is that if a page tends to use many of the same phrases that other pages on the same subject use, it’s more likely to be about that topic.

 Taking the idea of looking at phrases one step further, some words and phrases can be said to be “entities,” in that they refer to specific people, places, and things.
 John Wayne is an entity, as is the Empire State building.
 A brand is an entity, and an idea is an entity.